-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Missouri Mo.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Missouri Mo.
 Rev. Stat. § 407.1500 (2009 H.B.
 62) Personal information of Missouri residents, including unique electronic identifier or routing code in combination with required security code or access code.
 Also includes medical and health insurance information, including an individual's medical history, mental or physical condition, treatment or diagnosis, health insurance policy number and any other unique identifier used by a health insurer.
 Security Breach: Unauthorized access to and unauthorized acquisition of PI maintained in computerized form that compromises the security, confidentiality or integrity of the PI.
 Good-faith acquisition, release or use by employee or agent for purposes of entity is not breach if PI is not used or subject to further unauthorized disclosure State agencies.
 Any person or business that conducts business in Missouri that owns or licenses computerized data containing personal information.
 Entities conducting business in Missouri must provide written or electronic notice to residents of Missouri when the security of their personal information has been compromised.
-Notice to the Missouri AG and national consumer credit reporting agencies if more than 1,000 Missouri residents are affected.
 Notice not required if the personal information compromised was encrypted.
 Entities regulated by state or federal law that maintain procedures for addressing security breaches pursuant to those laws are deemed to be in compliance.
 Entities that maintain its own notice procedures as part of an information security plan and whose notice procedures are consistent with the timing of the Missouri statute will be deemed in compliance if notice is provided in accordance with the information security plan.
 "Material risk of harm" trigger - notice not required if, after an appropriate investigation or consultation with law enforcement authorities, the business determines that identity theft is not likely to result from the breach.
 Notice to other entities required.
+Notice to the Missouri AG and national consumer credit reporting agencies if more than 1,000 Missouri residents are affected.
 Attorney General may seek actual damages and/or civil penalties (not to exceed \$150,000 for each security breach) for failures to comply No.